laurakond/artly-api/README.md

 - My fellow student, [Vernell Clark](https://github.com/VCGithubCode), for moral support and advice on how to approach project planning.

-- [Daisy McGirr](https://github.com/Dee-McG) for helping to cristalise my project idea, troubleshooting concepts I could not wrap my head around and moral support.
+- [Daisy McGirr](https://github.com/Dee-McG) for helping to cristalise my project idea, troubleshooting concepts I could not wrap my head around and tremendous moral support throughout this project.

 ### Code Inspiration

 ### References

 - I used Code Institute's DRF API [project](https://github.com/Code-Institute-Solutions/drf-api/tree/ed54af9450e64d71bc4ecf16af0c35d00829a106) as a base for my own.
-- I referred to AsiaWi [Snap it up](https://github.com/AsiaWi/snap-it-up-backend/blob/main/offers/views.py) snippet of code to help me write the logic and functionality for my Bid views.
+- I referred to AsiaWi's [Snap it up](https://github.com/AsiaWi/snap-it-up-backend/blob/main/offers/views.py) snippet of code to help me write the logic and functionality for my Bid views.

 [Return to Table of Contents](#table-of-contents)